108rares108/108rares108/README.md

 - 👋 Hi, I’m Rares
-- 👀 I’m interested in ML and much more.
+- 👀 I’m interested in Machine Learning and much more.
 - 🌱 I’m currently learning code like C++.